Tiscin/Project_ELK_Stack/README.md

 SSH into the control node and follow the steps below:
 - Copy all files in the [Ansible](Ansible) folder to your /etc/ansible
-- Update the files as indicated on the [Ansible/README.md](Ansible/README.md)
+- Update the files as indicated on the [Ansible README.md](Ansible/README.md)
 - Run the [elk-install.yml](Ansible/elk-install.yml) playbook, and navigate to http://[your_IP]:5601/app/kibana to check that the installation worked as expected.

 If successful, you should be greeted with: